-- 1 Revise the zoning code to permit denser development by right in neighborhoods dominated by single-family development. - 2 Incentivize energy efficiency in building materials and design, heating/cooling infrastructure, and electrification to reduce lifetime costs of housing

-- 3 Work with housing partners to preserve and maintain affordable housing through strategies such as low-interest home improvement loans, a naturally occurring affordable housing preservation fund and other existing or future opportunities to reduce the cost burden of rehabilitating housing. - Work to improve sustainability of new and existing housing.
-All new housing developers comply with Minnesota Energy Code and are encouraged to construct Net-Zero-ready housing. - 5 Continue to provide incentives for landlords and homeowners to reduce energy costs. - 6 Use public financial resources to develop the types of housing that are needed and are not being supplied by the market. - Develop existing city/ housing or economic development-authority owned land or through land acquisition to increase the types and range of affordability of housing being built. - 7 Explore fee waivers/reductions and other incentives for development that addresses city goals (sustainability, affordability, compact development, etc.). - 8 Support housing near necessary goods and services to increase affordable access, reduce the need to drive, and community connectivity. - Encourage mixed income neighborhoods.
+- 1 Revise the zoning code to permit denser development by right in neighborhoods dominated by single-family development. - Incentivize energy efficiency in building materials and design, heating/cooling infrastructure, and electrification to reduce lifetime costs of housing. - 3 Work with housing partners to preserve and maintain affordable housing through strategies such as low-interest home improvement loans, a naturally occurring affordable housing preservation fund and other existing or future opportunities to reduce the cost burden of rehabilitating housing. - 4 Work to improve sustainability of new and existing housing.
+All housing developers are encouraged to construct Net-Zero-ready housing. - 5 Continue to provide incentives for landlords and homeowners to reduce energy costs. - 6 Use public financial resources to develop the types of housing that are needed and are not being supplied by the market, including through strategic purchase of available property. - 7 Develop existing city/ housing or economic development-authority owned land to increase the types and range of affordability of housing being built. - Explore fee waivers/reductions and other incentives for development that addresses city goals (sustainability, affordability, compact development, etc.). - 9 Support housing near necessary goods and services to increase affordable access, reduce the need to drive, and community connectivity. - 10 Encourage mixed income neighborhoods, through targeted investment and planning.